SuprishaChaudhary/Summer-Internship-Projects/README.md

 This structured analysis enables investors to make informed decisions by comparing funds on both risk and return parameters. 📊📈

 **Disclaimer:**

-The projects and materials presented are solely for educational and learning purposes.
-They are intended to enhance understanding and demonstrate concepts practically.
-These projects should not be considered professional, financial, investment, legal, or business advice.
-Any reliance on the information provided is at your own discretion.
-For specific guidance, please consult a qualified professional.
+These projects and materials are for educational purposes only, intended to illustrate concepts and enhance learning.
+They do not constitute professional, financial, investment, legal, or business advice.
+Use of this information is at your own discretion.
+For specific guidance, consult a qualified professional.